Dakota language: Possessive pronouns and pronominal affixes

-In order to show possession in Dakota, a possessive pronoun must be prefixed onto whichever noun is being possessed.
+In order to show possession in Dakota, a possessive pronoun may be prefixed whichever noun is being possessed.
 Two forms of possessive nouns occur, the natural class and the artificial or alienable class.
 Natural class pronouns express possession that cannot be alienated, and when prefixed to a noun, signifies the different parts of one's self.
-For example, the possessive natural article pronoun mi-, which means "my," can be added to nouns such as "eye," in miista, or "words," in mioie.
+For example, the possessive natural article pronoun mi-, which means "my," can be added to nouns such as "eye," in miíšta, or "words," in mióie; for inalienable objects such as one's body or intellectual property, and in some cases for possessive form of relative terms such as "my little brother," misúŋ, or "my daughter," mičhúŋkši.
+(However most relative terms are in their base form possessive; or use the causative suffix -yA.)
 Meanwhile, artificial possessive pronouns are used to signify property and possessions that can be transferred or traded.
-For example, the artificial pronoun ta- or ti-, which is equivalent to the singular her or him, can be prefixed onto nouns such as "bow," in tinazipe, and "friend," in takodaku.
+For example, the artificial pronoun tha-, which may become thi-, and tho-, is equivalent to the verb tháwa, "his or hers," can be prefixed onto nouns such as "bow," in thinázipe, and "friend," in thakhódaku.

 Syntax

 Nouns and verbs

 Dakota is mainly a subject-object-verb (SOV) language, where nouns, whether they are the subject or object, always come before the verb.
 And when two nouns are used in the same clause, where one is the subject and the other is the object, the subject is most usually placed first.
 Verbs are also usually placed after adjectives that are used to qualify either the subject or the object and adverbs that qualify the verb.
 When additional words are used within a clause that are not either nouns or verbs, the nouns, both subject and object, are always placed at the beginning of the clause.